 The top misconfigured rules for Azure Activity Log are related to PostgreSQL, a fully managed database-as-a-service platform.
 "Create alert for ‘delete PostgreSQL database’ events" and “create alert for ‘create/update PostgreSQL database’ events” both have a high misconfiguration rate of 99.10%.

 When improperly configured, PostgreSQL databases can be abused for cryptocurrency mining, as the PGMiner botnet operation discovered in 2020.
 It’s essential for users to regularly check the Azure Activity Log, as it provides data that pertains to configuration changes.
 Accurately collecting and analysing Azure Activity Log data can enable users to keep an eye out for potentially malicious activity across their systems.

 With a misconfiguration rate of 100%, "install approved extensions only” and “enable automatic OS upgrades” are (unsurprisingly) the top misconfigured rules for Azure VM.
 When vulnerable extensions are used in Azure environments, it can lead to elevation of privilege and remote execution attacks.
 Recently, malicious actors abused the Azure OMIGOD vulnerabilities in the Open Management Infrastructure (OMI) framework used by several Azure VM management extensions.
 Microsoft has since issued extension updates for these vulnerable extensions.

-How can organizations prevent misconfigurations in the cloud?
+How can organisations prevent misconfigurations in the cloud?

-For organizations looking to prioritize digital transformation, all roads lead to cloud adoption.
+For organisations looking to prioritise digital transformation, all roads lead to cloud adoption.
 And while CSPs generally do a good job at securing the infrastructure of the cloud services they offer, users must understand it’s their responsible to correctly configure the services.